cloudControl/documentation/Guides/Java/Memcachier.md

 $ cctrlapp APP_NAME/default deploy
 ~~~

-You can also find ready to deply example on [Github](https://github.com/cloudControl/java-jetty-example-app/tree/memcached).
+You can also find ready-to-deply example on [Github](https://github.com/cloudControl/java-jetty-example-app/tree/memcached).